6789

 Let’s take a look at Google trends:

-Looking at historical patterns, there are two clear trading paths you can take when considering the bitcoin halving of 2021.
+Looking at historical patterns, there are two clear trading paths you can take when considering the Bitcoin halving of 2024.

 As such, it might be a good idea to buy your coins right now and hold onto them for a longer timeframe.
 It is also a great opportunity to buy Bitcoin at a low price and sell at the top, increasing your position over a longer timeframe.